Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Acknowledgments

 \section{Acknowledgments}

+An earlier version of this paper was presented at the 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 The authors would like to thank Chunhui Zhu, Rundong Sun, Miaoxin Pan, Tao Wang, Kaixin Chen, Hao Han, Leyao Sun and all other members of the ININ Lab of the Beijing Institute of Technology for their contribution to this work.